You are here: Urology Textbook > Drugs in Urology > Anticholinergics

 Drug Interactions of Anticholinergics

-Increased anticholinergic effect with antiparkinson drugs, antihistamines, antipsychotics, tricyclic antidepressants.
+Increased anticholinergic effect with antiparkinson drugs, antihistamines, antipsychotics, and tricyclic antidepressants.
 Amplification of the tachycardic effect of sympathomimetic drugs.
 Anticholinergics mitigate the effects of gastrointestinal prokinetics.

 Contraindications of Anticholinergics